 A single MBx32 can be used to control BOTH the LC-16 controllers and the Pixel Drivers.

-Use standard LC-16 and Pixel Drivers in the same installation This is a pretty common configuration with residential customers who want standard lighting for bushes and trees and Just Add Power products for items such as RGB Stars and Snowflakes and RGB Arches (very popular item).
+This is a pretty common configuration with residential customers who want standard lighting for bushes and trees and Just Add Power products for items such as RGB Stars and Snowflakes and RGB Arches (very popular item).
 We offer a large library of preprogrammed shows/songs that combine standard lighting and RGB Pixel products.

 For our customers that require more than two Pixel Drivers (or more than 4,080 lighting channels and eight DMX universes), we can network multiple Monster Brains together via an Ethernet switch.